B I O

 (PDF of CV HERE)

-Born and raised in Pittsburgh, PA, Edie has lived and worked on the Lower East Side of Manhattan since 1998.
+Born and raised in Pittsburgh, PA, Edie has lived and worked in Lower Manhattan since 1998.